toposcorner/toposcorner.github.io/_posts/2019-07-01-Master-Student-Dynamic.md

 Actually I like to think about the enlightenment in the Indian sense.
 In this sense, when someone achieves enlightenment, he somehow concibe certain New insight on a knowledge.
 However the raw knowledge was always there, it is this new insight that allows one to achieve a sense of enlightenment.

 The human civilization have been characterized by our incredible amount of stored knowledge.
-One way to transmit the understanding of this knowledge is by being taught by a master, and take a note that I mean understanding, the raw knowledge itself can be stored in a library.
+One way to transmit the *understanding* of this knowledge is by being taught by a master, and take a note that I mean *understanding*, the raw knowledge itself can be stored in a library.
 But the act of teaching or enlightening somebody is one way we have found to effectively share insight.

 Thereby I believe that the Master-Student Dynamic is a key part of the human civilization, something which is bright in itself.